ManolescuSebastian/Arduino-Weather-Station/README.md

 Arduino project that provides weather information in real time

-Arduino Weather Station is a 3D Printed homemade project, that has requires only two components to build it (and a 3D Printer of course)
+Arduino Weather Station is a 3D Printed homemade project, that has requires only a few components to build it
 - Wemos D1 Mini
 - ST7735 1.8" Color TFT Display.
 - female to female jumper wires
+- (and a 3D Printer of course)

 </br>